Australian Mist Personality and Temperament

 The Australian Mist has the distinction of being the first pedigreed cat ever developed in Australia.

-This stunning shorthair was created by crossing the Abyssinian with the Burmese.
-The Abyssinian contributed to the breed's lively personality and ticked coat; meanwhile, the Burmese lent its easy-going nature and softly shaded colors.
-Foundation cats included some domestic shorthairs, which contributed a wide range of genetics that ultimately led to the creation of a healthy cat breed that displays an incredible range of colors.
+This stunning shorthair was initially created by crossing the Abyssinian with the Burmese.
+The Abyssinian contributed to the breed's lively personality and ticked coat.
+The Burmese lent its easy-going nature and softly shaded colors.
+Foundation cats also included some domestic shorthairs, which contributed a wide range of genetics that ultimately led to the creation of a healthy cat breed that displays a beautiful range of colors.

-Australian Mist cats display lovely coats with an array of spotted and marbled tabby patterns.
+Australian Mist cats have lovely short coats with spotted or marbled tabby patterns.
 Ticked fur gives these cats a soft, shaded appearance, leading to the use of the descriptive word "mist" in the breed name.

-Renowned as a loving, even-tempered cat, the Australian Mist is understandably popular in its nation of origin, and the breed is gaining even more popularity in show rings worldwide.
+Renowned as a loving, even-tempered cat, the Australian Mist is understandably popular in its country of origin, and the breed is gaining even more popularity in show rings worldwide.

 The Australian Mist cat has no special nutritional needs.
-We recommend feeding high-quality food formulated for your cat's life stage and activity level.
+We recommend feeding a high-quality, high-protein food formulated for your cat's life stage and activity level.

 There are no known inherited health problems in Australian Mist cats.

-The Australian Mist cat originated in Australia in the 1970s.
+The Australian Mist cat was created in Australia in the 1970s by Dr. Truda Straede using Burmese, Abyssinians, and domestic short-haired cats.
 The cat's unique coat colors and spotted patterns led to its original name: the Spotted Mist.
-As the breed continue to evolve, marbled coat patterns emerged, leading to an official name change in 1998.
+As the breed continue to evolve, marbled coat patterns emerged, leading to an official name change in 1998 to Australian Mist.

 Did You Know?